cr-norris/karma-bird-house/_happenings/clark-derbes-pre-spring.md

 On Friday, February 8th at 12:57pm, Clark Derbes arrived in Maglianero with a bucket of pink paint, two paint rollers, a seltzer, and his six-year old daughter.
 The cafe was full of people chatting, meeting, drinking coffee – typical for a Friday at Maglianero.
 Clark spent the next two hours and thirty-two minutes painting the gallery wall.

 Come see this treat for yourself, up now until the real spring rolls around.

-Derbes is a Louisiana-born, Vermont-based artist.
-See more of his work [here](https://www.instagram.com/selfcommissioned/).